Baanaaana/pi-setup/README.md

   - All configurations will be active
   - VNC server will be enabled and ready to use
   - All aliases will be available for use
+  - Automatic security updates will be running in the background
+  - System will check for and install updates daily

 ## Available Aliases